BASED IN SLIGO, IRELAND

 The band's first LP simply named The Cadets was a capsule version of their stage act and featured every vocal and instrumental talent that they had.
 Their next release Are You Teasin' Me, was a hit in Ireland but did not make any impression in Britain.
 The Cadets did however, make it into the British charts for one week in June 1965 with Jealous Heart.

-Even though Eileen was the number one female vocalist in the country, management decided to replace male vocalist Paul Green with Gregory Donaghey, who became the life and soul of the party.
-The band would hit number one again in 1966, when Gregory topped the Irish charts with More Than Yesterday.
+In April, 1966, even though Eileen was the number one female vocalist in the country, management decided to replace male vocalist Paul Green with Gregory Donaghy from Sion Mills, Co.
+Tyrone (who had formerly been with the Polka Dots), and he became the life and soul of the party.
+The band would hit number one again in 1966, when Gregory topped the Irish charts with More Than Yesterday only two months after joining the band.
 The Cadets were considered one of Ireland's showband royalty, and one of the top ten showbands of the era, along with such legends as The Capitol, The Royal, The Miami, and The Clipper Carlton.
 The Cadets continued to tour the showband circuit and notched up an impressive run of hits including Right Or Wrong, If I Had My Life To Live Over, At The Close Of A Long Day and Land Of Gingerbread.

-In June, 1968, after a rocky courtship, Jimmy and Eileen finally got married and the following April, Eileen had her first child, a daughter.
-In late 1968, Eileen was pregnant and felt she had enough of the road and quit to raise a family.
-The band tried to continue on without her, but by 1970 The Cadets were beginning to lose musical direction.
+The band continued on without her, and released several records, but had no more records in the Irish Charts.
+By early 1970 The Cadets were beginning to lose musical direction.
 Jimmy decided that he had enough of traveling and went into his family's taxi business and The Cadets were no more.
+Noel McGann (bass) and Brendan O'Connell (guitar) teamed up with Johnny McEvoy and formed a country band for the ballroom circuit.
 Eventually Jimmy and Eileen decided they would do cabaret together.
 Jimmy had been working as a compere in cabaret lounges around Dublin and had a three night a week residency in the Central Lounge in Balbriggan.
+Jas Fagan and Paddy Burns formed the Sun Valley Boys with Dennis Bowler taking up lead vocals with the country band.

-Gregory Donaghey formed a band called The Gregory Trio after the band split up (our thanks Dave Fleming for the info) but he eventually emigrated to Canada in 1974 where he joined The Carlton Showband, a Canadian band which was started in 1963 by a group of Irish ex-patriots and enjoyed a career that lasted until 1996 when the band finally retired after 33 years and 34 albums to their credit.
+Gregory Donaghy joined up with Maisie McDaniel in the relatively short lived Nashville Ramblers (Maisie left the band and it eventually folded in 1971/72) and then he formed a band called The Gregory Trio (our thanks Dave Fleming for the info) but he eventually emigrated to Canada in 1974 where he joined The Carlton Showband, a Canadian band which was started in 1963 by a group of Irish ex-patriots and enjoyed a career that lasted until 1996 when the band finally retired after 33 years and 34 albums to their credit.
 In the 90's he released a solo album, Through the Eyes of an Irishman and he still lives and performs in Newfoundland.

 These days, it seems like songs by The Cadets appear on more Irish Showband compilations than almost anyone else from the era, a testament to their popularity.
-Unlike many of their counterparts though, who were able to reinvented themselves and continue through the seventies and beyond, The Cadets called it quits after less than a decade and, much like the Beatles (who they once met), they live on today through their music only.
+Unlike many of their counterparts though (who were able to reinvented themselves and continue through the seventies and beyond), The Cadets called it quits after less than a decade and, much like the Beatles (who they once met), they live on today through their music and memories only.

 *Some information for this article from Send 'Em Home Sweatin' by Vincent Power.